ExitValue.ai

 Multi-Store Specialty Retail

-Once a specialty retail concept reaches 3-10 locations and is professionally managed (rather than owner-dependent), the multiple expands to 3-6x EBITDA.
+Once a specialty retail concept reaches 3-10 locations and is professionally managed (rather than owner-dependent), the multiple expands to platform-tier earnings multiples.
 This is the size where the business becomes acquirable by family-office platforms, smaller PE firms, and regional strategic acquirers.
-Buyers will underwrite four-wall economics by location — strong chains can carry weak locations in their P&L, but acquirers will close or discount weak stores in their model.
+Buyers will underwrite four-wall economics by location, strong chains can carry weak locations in their P&L, but acquirers will close or discount weak stores in their model.

 The multiplier within this range is driven by same-store sales growth, four-wall margin consistency across locations, and whether the concept has demonstrated the ability to open new stores profitably.
 A 5-store concept with three years of consistent positive same-store sales growth and a documented site-selection playbook is worth materially more than a 5-store concept that grew to its current size by opportunistic acquisitions.